virtual-labs/tool-web-ext-vscode/README.md

     Upon deleting the `pycache` folder alone, the number of files is reduced to 4000, but github still does not allow for such a large number of files to be hosted.
     After this, I attempted to delete all the files in `venv` folder, which resulted in the page being hosted.
 (The number of files at this point is around 2000).

-  The deletion of files is done be the workflow, so this will be done every time the `View Current Experiment` button is clicked.
+  The deletion of files is done be the workflow, so this will be done every time the `View Current Experiment` button is clicked (and it is not something that needs to be done manually).

 ### Hosting of the current progress
 The current progress will be in the link `https://virtual-labs.github.io/${{github.repository}}/build`.
 The user can now click on this to open and view the current progress